Skip to main content

 Can I book all ADHD appointments together?

 No. To ensure your health insurance covers your visits, Circle Medical only allows you to schedule one appointment per day.
-You won't be able to book more than one appointment in a day unless a previously scheduled appointment for that day was cancelled.
+You can book your appointments one after the other, if you wish.

 How much does each appointment cost at the self-pay rate?